Keto Protein Balls – 2g Net Carbs!

 It’s super easy to make Protein balls keto-friendly and with no sugar added.

-Let’s see the six simple ingredients you need to make this healthy keto protein snack in barely 15 minutes.
+Let’s see the six simple ingredients you need to make this healthy keto protein snack in under 15 minutes.
 No food processor is needed!

 - Powdered Erythritol – or powdered allulose or any keto sweetener you love in a powder form.
 You must use a powder sweetener in this recipe.
 A liquid sweetener wouldn’t work.